Automattic/vip-go-ci/README.md

 Continuous integration for VIP Go repositories.

-`vip-go-ci` is a PHP-program that can be called for latest commits pushed to Pull-Requests on GitHub, looking for problems in the code using PHP lint and PHPCS, and posting back to GitHub comments and reviews, detailing the issues found.
+`vip-go-ci` is a PHP-program that can be called for latest commits pushed to Pull-Requests on GitHub, looking for problems in the code using PHP linting, PHPCS, and a SVG scanner -- and then posting back to GitHub comments and reviews, detailing the issues found. `vip-go-ci` can also automatically approve Pull-Requests that contain already-approved files (registered in a special database) and/or contain file-types that are approvable by default.

-`vip-go-ci` is to be called from the commandline, using several arguments specifying the repository, commit-ID, and other options.
-The program will then scan the code.
+`vip-go-ci` is to be called from the commandline, using several arguments specifying the repository and commit-ID to scan, and various other options.
+During execution, `vip-go-ci` will provide a detailed log of its actions and what it encounters.
 The program expects a fully-functional git-repository to be stored locally on the computer running it, were from it can extract various information.

-The program has different behaviours for different scanning-methods.
+It has different behaviours for different scanning-methods.
 For PHP linting, it will loop through every file existing in the code-base, and post a generic Pull-Request comment for any issues it finds with the PHP-code.
 In case of PHPCS scanning, however, it will scan only the files affected by the Pull-Request using PHPCS, and for any issues outputted by PHPCS, post a comment on the commit with the issue, in the form of a 'GitHub Review' (this includes inline comments and a review-message).

-If so desired, the program can only do PHPCS scanning, or PHP-linting.
-It should be called only for the latest commit pushed.
+SVG scanning behaves similar to PHPCS scanning.
+What scanning is performed can be customised on the command-line.

 This program comes with a small utility, `tools-init.sh`, that will install PHPCS and related tools in your home-directory upon execution.
 This utility will check if the tools required are installed, and if not, install them, or if they are, check if they are of the latest version, and upgrade them as needed.
+It is highly recommended to run this utility on a regular basis.

 ## Setting up

 ### On the console, standalone

-It is possible to run `vip-go-ci` standalone on the console, although it has limited functionality.
-It is mainly useful for debugging purposes and to understand if everything is correctly configured.
+`vip-go-ci` can be run standalone on the console.
+This is mainly useful for debugging purposes and to understand if everything is correctly configured, but for production purposes it should ideally be run via some kind of build management software (for instance TeamCity or GitHub Actions).
+To run `vip-go-ci` on the console, a few tools are required.

-To run this standalone on your local console, PHPCS has to be installed and configured with a certain profile.
 The `tools-init.sh` script that is included will install the tools needed.

 After the tools have been installed, `vip-go-ci.php` can be run on your local console to scan a particular commit in a particular repository:

-> ./vip-go-ci.php --repo-owner=`repo-owner` --repo-name=`repo-name` --commit=`commit-ID` --token=`GitHub-Access-Token` --phpcs-path=`phpcs-path` --phpcs=true --lint=true
+> ./vip-go-ci.php --repo-owner=`repo-owner` --repo-name=`repo-name` --commit=`commit-ID` --token=`GitHub-Access-Token` --local-git-repo=`Local-Git-Repo` --phpcs-path=`phpcs-path` --phpcs=true --lint=true --autoapprove=true --autoapprove-filetypes=`File-Types`

--- where `repo-owner` is the GitHub repository-owner, `repo-name` is the name of the repository, `commit-ID` is the SHA-hash identifying the commit, `GitHub-Access-Token` is a access-token created on GitHub that allows reading and commenting on the repository in question, and `path-to-phpcs` is a full path to PHPCS.
+-- where `repo-owner` is the GitHub repository-owner, `repo-name` is the name of the repository, `commit-ID` is the SHA-hash identifying the commit, `Local-Git-Repo` is a path to the git-repository used to scan, `GitHub-Access-Token` is a access-token created on GitHub that allows reading and commenting on the repository in question, `path-to-phpcs` is a full path to PHPCS, and `File-Types` refers to a list of file-types to be approved (such as `css,txt,pdf`).

-The output from `vip-go-ci` you will get should be something like this:
+The output from `vip-go-ci` you will get by running the command above should be something like this:

 ```
 [ 2018-04-16T14:10:04+00:00 -- 0 ]  Initializing...; []